bearbob/bearbob.github.io/content/post/growth-planning/index.md

 I heavily encourage you to try the thought process for yourself.
 Think about what you like and how you define those things.
 I also recommend to not just think about them, but write them down.
-Putting thoughts into written words requires a structured way of thinking that can help you spot questions and empty spaces that suddenly appear.
+Putting thoughts into writing requires structured thinking that can help you spot questions and empty spaces that suddenly appear.

 If you have somebody you trust, share your thoughts with them and request that they ask you critical questions.